 IHTM11033 - Spouse or civil partner exemption: spouse or civil partner domiciled outside UK

-The exemption is limited to £55,000 where immediately before the transfer
+Where, immediately before the transfer

 - the transferor’s spouse or civil partner (IHTM11032) is neither domiciled nor treated as domiciled in the United Kingdom

 the exemption for transfers between spouses and civil partners is restricted.
 Where the transfer is on or after 6 April 2013, the exemption is limited to the nil-rate band that applies at the date of the transfer.

 Where the transfer was on or after 9 March 1982 and before 6 April 2013, the exemption was limited to £55,000.
 Before this date the limit was lower still.
 Details can be found in the 1982 Taxes Act.
 A copy of this is kept in the Inheritance Tax library.

 This restriction to the amount of the exemption does not apply if

 - both the transferor and their spouse or civil partner are domiciled outside the UK, or